How to Manage Email Overload

 This time spent has been worthwhile: the number of unwanted emails has fallen significantly.
 Now I unsubscribe as I go along, it taking a few seconds only each visit to Inbox.

 Caution For those weeks I spent unsubscribing, unsolicited emails reduced to a few a day.
 It appears that the spirit of GDPR was being respected.
-However, now I’m not so sure that an Unsubscribe link is in all instances a reliable one to follow.
-I’ve found some that were not what they purported to be, so now I hover over the link to check it out before following it.
+However, now I'm not so sure that an Unsubscribe link is in all instances a reliable one to follow.
+I've found some that were not what they purported to be, so now I hover over an unsubscribe link to check it out before following it.

 When You're Away